Providing a Safe Space for All Animals

 Support to Make a Full Recovery

-Animals who come into our facilities through our Cruelty and Neglect Program arrive with a scale of different needs.
+Animals who come into our facilities through our Cruelty and Neglect Investigations Program arrive with a full range of needs.
 From emergency medical care to extended rehabilitation, the cost to care for these cases can be extensive.
 To support their rehabilitation, consider donating to the Humane Society of Grater Dayton’s Rescue Fund.
 Through this fund, you support the medical care and treatment for these abused and neglect animals.